Calvin Pickard: Amateur

-Pickard began his major junior career with the Seattle Thunderbirds of the WHL in 2008–09.
-Despite only totalling 16 wins in 62 games with the Thunderbirds in his second season, Pickard posted a save percentage of 0.914 and was named to the 2010 WHL West First All-Star Team.
+In 2009–10, his second season with the Thunderbirds, Pickard was selected to represent the WHL in the 2009 Subway Super Series.
+Two months later, he was selected to play for Team Cherry in the 2010 CHL/NHL Top Prospects Game.
+Despite only totalling 16 wins in 62 games in his second season, Pickard posted an improved save percentage of 0.914 and was named to the 2010 WHL West First All-Star Team.
 Although ranked as the top North American goaltender by central scouting, Pickard was the third goaltender chosen in the 2010 NHL entry draft, when selected in the second round, 49th overall, by the Colorado Avalanche.

-During the 2010–11 season with the Thunderbirds, Pickard was invited to take part in Canada's National Junior Team selection camp for the 2011 World Junior Championships.
+During the 2010–11 season with the Thunderbirds, Pickard was again selected to represent the WHL for the 2010 Subway Super Series.
+He was also invited to take part in Canada's National Junior Team selection camp for the 2011 World Junior Championships.
 He was not selected for the final roster.
+Pickard's third season with Seattle saw him compile 27 wins in 68 games with a save percentage of 0.916.